 What kind of specific capabilities do utilities need to roll out successful demand response programs?
 On the customer experience side, utilities will need to think about program design and delivery – which customers are more likely to participate?
 What will be their end-to-end journey, from enrolment to rewards?

-Internally, utilities will need to be technically capable of forecasting load drops, grouping the customers into virtual power plants (VPPs) based on their distributed energy resource (DER) generating capabilities (think electric vehicles, rooftop solar, smart meters, and self-contained microgrids).
-Then the utility would need to coordinate dispatch events, bill and settle events, offer rewards for changed customer behaviour and have those changes reflected clearly reflected on each bill.
+Internally, utilities will need to be technically capable of forecasting load drops, grouping the customers into virtual power plants (VPPs) based on their distributed energy resource (DER) generating capabilities (think electric vehicles, rooftop solar, smart metres, and self-contained microgrids).
+Then the utility will need to coordinate dispatch events, bill and settle events, offer rewards for changed customer behaviour and have those changes clearly reflected on each bill.

 Similar to virtual audits, demand response programs are complex and require inputs from many different data sources.
 Managing them through a cloud-based “mission control” dashboard would facilitate interfacing with billions of interconnected device loads connected through the energy Internet of Things.
-As we mention here, new data management and control system partnerships with new market actors will be essential in coordinating DERs and their associated energy services, including demand response.
+As we mentioned in this article, new data management and control system partnerships with new market actors will be essential in coordinating DERs and their associated energy services, including demand response.

-Blockchain is likely to become the backbone of the decentralised energy system in which both utilities and consumers will produce and sell electricity.
-Utilities therefore need to be ready for a blockchain-enabled future where peer-to-peer (P2P) wholesale trading, flexibility trading on regional grids and synchronised grid management processes between TSOs, DSOs and end users are the norm.
-A decentralised market could also shore up revenue for European utilities through efficiency gains, while making pricing data available for anyone to see, thereby opening the market to smaller players.
+Blockchain acts as the backbone of the decentralised energy system, facilitating energy transition, in which both utilities and consumers produce and sell electricity.
+Utilities, therefore, need to be ready for a blockchain-enabled near future where peer-to-peer (P2P) wholesale trading, flexibility trading on regional grids and synchronised grid management processes between TSOs, DSOs and end users are the norm.
+A decentralised market can also shore up revenue for European utilities through efficiency gains, while making pricing data available for anyone to see, thereby opening the market to smaller players.

-Here in Europe, several utilities are already starting to experiment with this technology.
-In May, 26 energy trading firms converged to conduct P2P trading in the wholesale energy market using the Enerchain framework – an application that was used to execute the first European energy trade over the blockchain last year.
+Lately, in Europe, several utilities have already shifted towards this efficient and cost-effective technology.
+Some trading firms converged to conduct P2P trading in the wholesale energy market using the Enerchain framework – an application that was used to execute the first European energy trade over the blockchain last year.
 The goal of Enerchain is to create a blockchain-driven exchange that provides energy wholesalers with a way to list and sell expected future energy generation.

-Utility providers have a less than savoury reputation among consumers when it comes to customer experience, as we explain here.
+Utility providers have a less than savoury reputation among consumers when it comes to customer experience, as we explain in previous articles.
 Long hold times, complicated processes, and a lack of empathy in communication are among the problems facing customers when dealing with their energy providers.

-Chatbots are one way utilities can offer an always-on connection their customers, providing peace-of-mind and eliminating fears of unresponsiveness.
+Chatbots are one way utilities can offer an always-on connection to their customers, providing peace of mind and eliminating fears of unresponsiveness.
 With a chatbot, utilities can automate the most repetitive customer service requests and offer the transparent, direct and solution-driven communication that customers have come to expect.
 Gone are the days of waiting for an email reply!
 No more listening to that terrible hold music or explaining your issue for the nth time!